 The still water became one with the sky for the border was a grey area (wink wink)

 Trees stood solemnly and in solitude, against the sulky feels.
 We braved the sentinels and marched further.

 After the supposed short walk ended more than two hours later, we stopped by a cafe to warm ourselves with some coffee.

 A sudden change in weather prompted that we take advantage of it.
-After biking for some time, we ended up at a typical Dutch backyard beach where we took to some contemplation at the sight of the evening blues and winter hues.
+After biking for some time, a good friend and I ended up at a typical Dutch backyard beach, where we took to contemplation when presented with a sight of the evening blues and winter hues.

 Am often keen on doing things I have never done before.
 Sailing was one of them, which I jumped onto when an amazing colleague offered a spot on a sailboat he was borrowing for a day.
 We set sail from Monnickendam on a chilly weekend morning.

-The feeling of cutting through water, wind and the elements in an non-motor-powered craft; through the waves up and down; rocking in the ripples emanating in the wake of other boats; the feeling of danger yet with calming knowledge of fact that the boat cannot topple; sounds of silence, of water splashing against wind and itself; was oddly relaxing, meditative while being thoroughly exhausting.
+The feeling of cutting through water, wind and the elements in an non-motor-powered craft; through the waves up and down; rocking in the ripples emanating in the wake of other boats; the feeling of danger yet with calming knowledge of fact that the boat cannot topple; sounds of silence interspersed with hubbub of water splashing against wind and itself; was oddly relaxing, meditative while being thoroughly exhausting.

 I was feeling adventurous, so I carried my drone, which in hindsight, could have benefitted from preparation of a flight plan.
 The take-off was easy, but the landing was fraught with difficulty, leaving us with some bruises as we barely recovered the machine.
 It brought back vivid memories of how I lost my previous drone